hampgoodwin/GoLuca/README.md

 TODO

-- [ ] swap to uuid over auto incr values for id's
+- [ ] swap go-chi router logger to use zap logger stored in environment; log more.
+- [ ] add delete request response with message that this ledger is append only and records cannot be deleted
+- [ ] fix timestamp for created_at to be utc time zone
 - [ ] change limit and cursor to optional values
 - [ ] swap to nubanks balanced by design transaction model
     - [ ] replace transaction with single value and debit/credit accounts; balanced by design